Resources > Publications > Magazines > Forbes

 "Our government will soon have to decide if we want a domestic automobile industry.
 If it does nothing, that industry will be dead in three years. … Our presidential candidates … are part of the problem.… What to do? … Halt immediately all new regulations--safety regulations, emission regulations, bumper regulations, mileage regulations. … [and] someone has to tell California to stop making its own rules. … Whose fault is this?
 In no small part, Detroit's executives. … Then there was bad luck, or whatever it is that has pushed gasoline prices to $4 a gallon. … Our government will have to help for a change instead of piling on, treating the automobile and the industry like devils."

-The other big problem I have with the magazine is that many of the companies that are profiled are private companies.
-Although this means that there is probably more originiality when it comes to the subject matter, it also means that you have less oppportunity to directly profit from it.
+Another big problem I have with the magazine is that many of the companies that are profiled are private companies.
+Although this means that there is probably more originality when it comes to the subject matter, it also means that you have less opportunity to directly profit from it.

 My Recommendation